-Despite Maharashtra’s early importance as a centre of Buddhism, the Hindu faith is very much at the core of the life in the state.
+Despite Maharashtra’s early importance as a centre of Buddhism, Hinduism is very much at the core of the life in the state.
 Balancing modern industry alongside ancient associations with the Ramayana, the main pilgrimage centre has always been Nasik, a handy place to break journeys en route to Aurangabad.
 One of the four locations of the Kumbh Mela, the city is always a hive of devotional activity, and lies close to one of India’s most sacred Shiva shrines, reached from the village of Trimbak.
 In the state’s far northeastern corner, the city of Nagpur lies close to Sevagram, where Mahatma Gandhi set up his headquarters during the struggle for Independence.

 During the nineteenth century, the mountains found another use.
 When the summer proved too much for the British in Bombay, they sought refuge in nearby hill stations, the most popular of which, Mahabaleshwar, now caters for droves of domestic tourists.
 Matheran, 800m higher, has a special attraction: a rickety miniature train.
-South of Matheran, a further series of magnificent rock-cut caves clustered around another resort town, Lonavala, provides the main incentive to break the journey to the modern, cosmopolitan city of Pune, famous for its Osho resort founded by the New Age guru Bhagwan Rajneesh, but most appealing for its atmospheric old town and burgeoning eating and drinking scene.
+South of Matheran, a further series of magnificent rock-cut caves clustered around another town, Lonavala, provides the main incentive to break the journey to the modern, cosmopolitan city of Pune, famous for its Osho resort founded by the New Age guru Bhagwan Rajneesh, but most appealing for its atmospheric old town and burgeoning restaurant and bar scene.

 With Independence, the Bombay Presidency, to which most of Maharashtra belonged, became known as Bombay State.
 Maharashtra as such was created in 1960 from the state’s Marathi-speaking regions.
 Its manufacturing industries, centred on Mumbai and to a lesser extent cities such as Nagpur, Nasik, Aurangabad, Sholapur and Kolhapur, now account for around fifteen percent of the nation’s output.
 Textiles have long been important – the Deccan soils supplied the world with cotton in the nineteenth century after its main source was interrupted by the American Civil War – but this is now also one of the premier high-tech industry regions, especially along the Mumbai–Pune corridor.
-Still, the majority of Maharashtra’s population of more than 112 million are still engaged in agriculture.
+Still, the majority of Maharashtra’s population of more than 114 million are still engaged in agriculture.